projectfluent/fluent.js/docs/api.md

 locales (see `registerLocales`), the default `i-default` locale is used.
 In this case, `addResource(String)` and `linkResource(String)` might be better suited for adding resources.

-### ctx.freeze()

-Freeze the Context instance.
-No more resources can be added after `freeze` is called.

-All IO related to fetching the resource files takes place in `freeze`.
-When all resources have been fetched, parsed and compiled, the Context instance will emit a `ready` event.

 ### ctx.addEventListener(event: String, callback: Function)